learn-co-curriculum/phase-3-ruby-oo-self-cash-register-lab/README.md

-# Cash Register Lab
+# OO Cash Register Lab

-## Objectives
+## Learning Goals

-1. Build a class with instance methods.
+- Build a class with instance methods.
-2. Call instance methods inside of other instance methods.
+- Call instance methods inside of other instance methods.
-3. Use instance methods to track information pertinent to an instance of a class.
+- Use instance methods to track information pertinent to an instance of a class.

 ## Description